honeytrap/honeytrap-docs/docs/concepts/index.md

 ---

 {% capture overview %}
-Detailed explanation of Honeytrap system conceps and abstractions.
+Detailed explanation of HoneyTrap system conceps and abstractions.
 {% endcapture %}

 This is the landing page